-It’s a shock - the sheer number of individuals who express they are ready to venture into new work life territory.
-Past surveys have revealed some troubling numbers, and I am convinced that there is quite a lot of pent-up demand for job shifting.
-The state of our recovering economy – which has essentially curtailed free movement within the job market – is taking its toll on attitudes toward work.
-Job engagement seems to be waning and other negative workplace consequences cannot be far behind.
+It’s a shock — the sheer number of individuals ready to venture into new work life territory.
+Surveys have revealed some troubling numbers and I am convinced that there is quite a lot of pent-up demand for job shifting.
+The state of our recovering economy, which has essentially curtailed free movement within the job market, is taking its toll on attitudes toward work.
+Job engagement seems to be waning and other workplace consequences cannot be far behind.

 Interestingly, employees will stay for the content of the work (Read Blessing-White’s research report here.)
 So taking a very close look at your current situation piece by piece - might be in order.
 What’s really bugging you at work?
 Can things change for the better?
 I recommend taking serious stock and sorting your thoughts before you leap over that proverbial “cubicle wall”.

 What can I do to salvage my current role?
 Feel free to take control of the situation at any time.
 Start with a long, hard look at all of the the forces that are operating.
 Sometimes it can seem easier to throw up your hands and say ” I am done!”, rather than investing any more mental energy into an already frustrating situation.
 However, if you don’t — this can simply be short-sighted.
 If you leave, before you’ve had one solid conversation with your boss, it’s entirely possible that you are taking the easy way out.

 What is it about my current role that really bothers me?
 Is it a problem with a specific co-worker?
 Not enjoying the content of the work?
 It’s amazing how you may not have had a real conversation with yourself about the specific reasons you are unhappy.
 Make a list of the possible contributors to your feelings.
 Rank order them in terms of importance.
 Label the top 2 or 3 as “deal breakers.”
 Take the “deal breakers” that you have identified and meet with your supervisor to discuss them.
 Start that dialogue now.